Fully Proprioceptive Slip-Velocity-Aware State Estimation for Mobile Robots via Invariant Kalman Filtering and Disturbance Observer: Experimental Results

 \subsection{DOB as Slip Event Observer}

+Slip detection is crucial for the safety and efficiency of autonomous systems \cite{kilic2022proprioceptive}.
 Disturbance observer also serves as a slip-aware filter.
-We use a Chi-square hypothesis test to classify slip states as binary events.
-We manually label ground truth data.
+We use a Chi-square test to classify slip states as binary events.
+We manually label ground truth data by observing the slip event in the recorded video.
 When the robot turns around or moves through the soap area, we consider it a slip event, while on normal ground, we consider it non-slip.
-We show the result of the Chi-square test in the 120-second sequence in row 1 of Fig.~\ref{slip_State}. we set $\chi^2$ confidence level at 80\% and the corresponding threshold as $4.642$.
+We show the result of the Chi-square test in the 120-second sequence in Fig.~\ref{slip_State}.
+We set $\chi^2$ confidence level at 80\% and the corresponding threshold as $4.642$.

+We compute the False Positive Rate (FPR), False Negative Rate (FNR), and accuracy as follows.

 We achieve about 77.32\% accuracy (Fig.~\ref{soap}) as shown in Table~\ref{table:slip_est}.
-Furthermore, there is 20.33\% False Positive Rate (FPR), i.e, detected slip but in reality not a slip event, and 25.60\% False Negative Rate (FNR), i.e., slip events that are not detected.
+Furthermore, there is 20.33\% FPR, i.e., detected slip but in reality not a slip event, and 25.60\% FNR, i.e., slip events that are not detected.